 Inter, AC Milan back training after two-month lockdown in coronavirus epicentre

-City rivals AC Milan resumed earlier in the week with club technical director Paolo Maldini warning on Friday “not going back on the pitch would be a disaster.”
+Temperatures were taken on arrival with three groups of players alternating in the afternoon to respect social distancing rules.
+Their city rival resumed earlier in the week with club technical director Paolo Maldini warning “not going back on the pitch would be a disaster.”

-Former Italy captain Maldini, together with his 18-year-old son Daniel, a Milan youth team player, have both recovered from coronavirus.

-“You have to be careful, but not to resume would be a disaster from all points of view,” 51-year-old Maldini said during a live Instagram chat on Friday with former Milan teammate Filippo Inzaghi.
+Former captain Maldini, together with his 18-year-old son Daniel, a Milan youth team player, have both recovered from COVID-19, but the San Siro outfit revealed on Friday that some squad members are still not negative.
+“You have to be careful, but not to resume would be a disaster from all points of view,” 51-year-old Maldini said during an Instagram Live chat on Friday.

 “France were wrong to decree the end immediately, but we will accept what will be the verdict of the government.
 There is so much uncertainty.”